Fonsecanichs/HBM-Literature/docs/09-Soft-Tissues.md

 # Miscellaneous

 ## Muscles
+- Modenese, 2020[@Modenese_2020]: Automated Generation of Three-Dimensional Complex Muscle Geometries for Use in Personalised Musculoskeletal Models

 - Kocur, 2019[@Kocur2019]: Relationship between age, {BMI}, head posture and superficial neck muscle stiffness and elasticity in adult women